bendison/ScheduleScraper/README.md

 # ScheduleScraper

-Scrapes schedules from the Loblaw schedule website and exports the shift data to either Google Calendar or iCalendar.
+Scrapes schedules from the Loblaw schedule website and exports the shift data to either Google Calendar or iCalendar compatible formats.

 Running the application
 --------------------------